jakesgordon/rack-rabbit/README.md

-        -c, --config CONFIG     provide options using a rack-rabbit configuration file --host HOST         the RabbitMQ broker IP address (default: 127.0.0.1) --port PORT         the RabbitMQ broker port (default: 5672) -a, --app_id ID         an app_id for this application server (default: rack-rabbit) -q, --queue QUEUE       the queue to subscribe for incoming requests (default: rack-rabbit) -w, --workers COUNT     the number of worker processes (default: 2) -d, --daemonize         run daemonized in the background -p, --pid PIDFILE       the pid filename
+        -c, --config CONFIG     provide options using a rack-rabbit configuration file --host HOST         the RabbitMQ broker IP address (default: 127.0.0.1) --port PORT         the RabbitMQ broker port (default: 5672) -a, --app_id ID         an id for this application server (default: rack-rabbit) -r, --route ROUTE       a routing key used to bind to the default exchange (e.g. a queue name) -w, --workers COUNT     the number of worker processes (default: 2) -d, --daemonize         run daemonized in the background -p, --pid PIDFILE       the pid filename